 The class begins anew each semester (Fall and Spring).
 Fall students do their fieldwork during the Spring semester.
-Spring students do their fieldwork during either the Summer or Fall semesters (though a fall placement is recommended to allow for more courtroom opportunities).
+Spring students do their fieldwork during the Fall semester.

 Placements are assigned by the District Attorney's Office.
 The Law School cannot guarantee where you will be assigned.
 It is even possible (though very unlikely) that, due to unforeseen circumstances within the Office, some of you may not be placed.
 You must, of course, have your own means of transportation to and from your assigned office, and be willing to travel anywhere in Los Angeles County.
 The District Attorney considers it a conflict of interest to be clerking for a law office or a law professor doing any criminal defense work during the same semester that you are doing the field-work, regardless of whether or not you are asked to work on those cases.